 - Emotional and behavioural difficulties.

 Most children with MLD are educated in mainstream schools, certainly for the primary stage.
 But often by secondary school age, the gaps between children with MLD and other learners have widened to such an extent that the child may find the demands of secondary education too stressful: different teachers; a wide range of subjects; the need to move around the school; to be organised; to change for PE.
 At this stage intellectual gaps tend to widen too.
+A school should also rule out other conditions or causes of difficulty through an educational psychologist assessment.

 In a mainstream school: